 - If you go with one of the credit reporting agencies, pay for your score so you aren’t duped into paying for monthly monitoring.

-- If you want your credit score for free whenever you want, get it from Credit Sesame.
+- If you want your credit score for free whenever you want, get it from Credit Wise.

 You can also get your score for free after applying for credit.
 Lenders are now required to send you your credit score after you apply for a loan.
 While nice, it doesn’t help you in the sense that you don’t know what your score is until after you have already applied for credit.